-Selling a house can be a stressful business, but it doesn’t have to be and choosing the right estate agent who is going to minimise worry and maximise results, is a vital first step.
+Selling a house can be a stressful business, but it doesn’t have to be and choosing the right Estate Agent who is going to minimise worry and maximise results, is a vital first step.
 You’ll want an agent who provides you with a realistic valuation to ensure you get a sale, along with up-to-date marketing techniques.
 You'll want your agent to pull in maximum viewings – all the while remaining excellent value for money and completely customer focused.

 The first impression is vital – you want a potential buyer to walk up the drive or path and already feel impressed and excited to see more.
 Create a lasting first impression.
-Make sure the exterior of your home neat and tidy, eg if your front door or fence has seen better days, then brighten it up with a lick of paint.
+Make sure the exterior of your home is neat and tidy, eg if your front door or fence has seen better days, then brighten them up with a lick of paint.
 Put up hanging baskets to add colour and if you have a garden, plant some bedding flowers.
 Move bins out of view and clear away anything unsightly.

 Making your home attractive to a buyer doesn’t mean an expensive overhaul, chances are buyers will want to put their own stamp on the decor once they move in, but you should freshen up rooms with a neutral lick of paint in warm tones.

 Make sure your rooms are clutter-free and as light and airy as possible.
 A mirror hung in the hall can give the illusion of space and a few vases of flowers or some plants can freshen up the house.
 The kitchen is a big selling point, so make sure all the worktops are clear and that it smells fresh and clean.
 If you have pets, ask family or friends to look after them while viewings are taking place.
 While you love your furry friend, your buyer might not – or worse still, they may be allergic.

 Don’t forget the detail either, potential buyers could be looking at several properties and weighing everything up.
 Its best to get any small maintenance jobs done now before you get some viewings.